GTFOBins/GTFOBins.github.io/_gtfobins/busybox.md

 ---
-description: BusyBox may contain many UNIX utilities, run `busybox --list-full` to check what GTFBins binaries are supported.
+description: BusyBox may contain many UNIX utilities, run `busybox --list-full` to check what GTFOBins binaries are supported.
 Here some example.
 functions:
   shell:
     - code: busybox sh